beejjorgensen/bguunix/src/bguunix_part_010_boilerplate.md

 flavor of Unix-like you're running.
 And if someone says you'll need to use "Bash", then yes, you're in the right place!

+And just in case you don't know, and so we don't form any bad habits, Unix is pronounced "YOU-nicks".

 ## Audience

 [i[Audience]]